Written by Donald E. Sheppard|

 "And the Governor advanced with some on horseback (through Florence and up Shoal Creek into Tennessee, while the army crossed the river), and they (with DeSoto) arrived very late at night at the town of the lord..."
 R Lawrenceburg, Tennessee, 40 miles from the Tennessee River crossing place.
 DeSoto's mounted Thirty Lancers covered that same distance in Florida during a similar phase of the moon. "...and all the people were gone.
 The next day Baltasar de Gallegos arrived with the thirty (horsemen) who went with him (still ahead of the army).
 They were (all) there in Chicasa that Christmas (once the entire army trickled into Lawrenceburg)."
 R

 Historians have failed to track DeSoto to and across the Tennessee River.
 They supposed that DeSoto crossed the Tombigbee River to westward then wintered in today's Mississippi.
-The Upper Tombigbee River may have been large at that time, almost a lake, but it does not have the high bluffs or strong currents described there.
-Besides, DeSoto wanted to move well north to isolate his men from his ships; the Tombigbee flows into Mobile Bay where his ships were.
-Had DeSoto needed only food and shelter that winter he would have halted his army along the south flowing Black Warrior or Sipsey Rivers, given that accomodations were plentiful at both places.
-DeSoto chose to move his army across the Tennessee River, isolating them from escape inside North America that winter.
+The Upper Tombigbee River may have been large at that time, almost like a lake, but it does not have the high bluffs or strong currents described there by Inca.
+Besides, DeSoto wanted to move well north to isolate his men from his ships; the Tombigbee flows into Mobile Bay where the ships were waiting for them.
+Had DeSoto needed only food and shelter that winter he would have halted his army along the south flowing Black Warrior or Sipsey Rivers, given that plentiful accomodations were reported at those places.
+DeSoto chose to move his army across the Tennessee River, isolating them from escape, deep inside North America that winter.